nihonmiah71/miningsimple-system-overview/README.md

 #### LightnovelSubtitleCreation
 Short name ID of videos in playlist: L35 L34 L33 L32 L31 L30 L29 L28 L27 L26 L25 L24 L23 L22 L21 L20

+Important Note: whisperX was used with the tiny model, because my computer is so slow but if user has a faster computer he might change the paramters with AI so that the transcription is faster

 <details>

 https://github.com/user-attachments/assets/c94ba185-f5d7-4735-8527-5ffc7e86fc7a